probonopd/esp8266-reminder/README.md

 1. Once the user confirms that the task is done by pressing the button, the task gets confirmed via the API
 1. This results in a second event in the Google calendar with the same name as the original event plus "done" in the title and at the same time as the original event; in the description of that event one can see at which time the task was confirmed
 1. Every half hour (at 0 minutes and at 30 minutes past the hour plus a few seconds), the device restarts and everything begins again
+1. There is a web interface for configuration and for updating the firmware over the air

 ## Goals